-Federal (National Park Service) 4,792 acres
+Federal (National Park Service) 4,792 a

-State and Local Roads Other 91 acres 280 acres 371 acres
+State and Loo Roads Other cal 91 acres 280 acres 371 acres

 Private 671 acres

 Total 5,834 acres

-Recommended for Deletion (state and local governments, private) 338 acres
+Recommended for Deletion (state and local governments, private) 338 ac

 The Land Protection Plan identifies a protection strategy for nonfederal lands within the authorized park boundary.
 This strategy uses a combination of memorandums of understanding, conservation easements, and acquistion of fee-simple title.